FenrirSec/honeypot/README.md

-# Honeypot
+# Honeypot 🕵️‍♂️

-Welcome to this repository!

-This project is between a medium and high interaction honeypot : external requests won't *actually* interact with an information system but will *pretend* to do so.
+Welcome to our Honeypot repository!
+This project is designed as a medium to high interaction honeypot: external requests won't actually interact with a real information system but will convincingly pretend to do so.

-How does it works?
+## How Does It Work? 🤔

 Basically, using RegExes, if a requests looks like a valid HTTP protocol GET request, it will match agains a rule and be answered with HTTP content.